-3. On the "Select OVF and VMDK files" screen, specify an arbitrary name for the virtual machine, then set deployment for the ova file included on the DVD, and then select [Next].
+3. On the "Select OVF and VMDK files" screen, specify an arbitrary name for the virtual machine, then set deployment for the ovf file and the vmdk file included on the DVD, and then select [Next].

 4. On the "Select storage" screen, select the datastore to deploy to, and then select [Next].